swiss-ai/posttraining/README.md

 - You can log in to Clariden and know the basic setup (https://github.com/swiss-ai/documentation/blob/main/pages/setup_clariden.md).
 - You understand Clariden uses SLURM for job scheduling (https://github.com/swiss-ai/documentation/blob/main/pages/slurm_intro.md).
 - You can authenticate to GitHub on Clariden through SSH agent forwarding (keys from your laptop follow your SSH connections) (`ssh -T git@github.com`).
-Check the troubleshooting section below if you have issues.
+Check the [troubleshooting section](#github-authentication-through-ssh-agent-forwarding) if you have issues.

 ### Understand the storage structure